KSTARK007/LDC-RethinkDB/README.md

-# LUC-RethinkDB
+# LDC-RethinkDB

 ## Overview

-This is RethinkDB integrated with the Logically Unified Cache (LUC) architecture.
+This is RethinkDB integrated with the Logically Disaggregated Cache (LDC) architecture.
 RethinkDB is a production NoSQL database that stores schemaless JSON documents and is designed for real-time applications.

-This LUC integration demonstrates that the unified cache approach can be applied to real-world database systems with minimal changes to the existing codebase.
-The implementation focuses on **read-path optimizations** using LUC's remote cache access capabilities.
+This LDC integration demonstrates that the unified cache approach can be applied to real-world database systems with minimal changes to the existing codebase.
+The implementation focuses on **read-path optimizations** using LDC's remote cache access capabilities.

-## LUC Integration Details
+## LDC Integration Details

 - **Scope**: Read-path optimizations only (write-path not implemented due to time constraints)
 - **Changes**: Modifications contained within the cache layer (~2.4KLOC changes to 282KLOC codebase)